urbanityllc/axthe/docs/README.md

 ```
 npm i axthe
 ```
-This is the secret of the static files approach of JamStack: that it can be/is dynamic, just happens to be file centric.
+This is the specil part of the static files approach aka JamStack: that it can be/is dynamic, just happens to be file centric.
 You can and still and do use a DB in addition to static files, but JamStack is a static file approach, so you'll have to learn the static file approach.

 - For full-stack development, AXthe leverages PostgreSQL, user auth and more via http://npmjs.com/package/@supabase/supabase-js